 In my experience, perpetual inventory does work better for establishments that have a larger share of sales from packaged alcohol products rather than pours.
 And by that I mean, if most of your sales are bottles of wine, bottles or cans of beer, instead of draft beer and mixed drinks, perpetual inventory will be a better fit.
 It's easy to deplete one bottle or one can.
 It's harder to accurately deplete 16oz from a 15.5gal keg or all the exact liquor amounts from a long island iced tea.

-That's what Backbar is for... to save you time and provide you more accurate data.
+That's what Backbar is for... to save you time and provide you with more accurate data.
 And that's why we use FIFO at Backbar.
 We do all the complex calculations and number crunching for you, so you can focus on delighting customers.
-Best of all, Backbar is free forever, so there's no increased expenses to using a better accounting method.
+Best of all, Backbar is free forever, so there are no increased expenses to using a better accounting method.

 If you are going to do inventory in a spreadsheet, stick with using the average cost.
 It's easy enough to set up the formulas in Excel to multiply a single cost times the quantity.
 But there's no reason not to use software such as Backbar to be more accurate, especially when it also saves you time counting inventory and placing orders.